ethereum/remix-workshops/Multisig-Tutorial/3-multisig-deposits/tutorial.md

-# Section 3: Depositing Funds into the Multisig Wallet

-## 3.1 Overview
-In this section, you will delve into the process of depositing funds into the Multisig Wallet, gaining practical experience in managing the wallet's balance.
-We will explore the relevant contract code, understand how it works, and grasp the essential concepts for handling deposits in a Multisig setup.

-## 3.2 The Receive Function
-In Ethereum smart contracts, a fallback function is a function with no name that is executed when a contract receives Ether without calling any function.
-This function is marked with the receive keyword.

-In our multi-signature wallet, we have a fallback function designed to handle incoming Ether transactions(Line 43)

-- The receive function is marked as external and payable, indicating that it can receive Ether from external transactions.
-- It emits a Deposit event, providing information about the sender, the deposited amount (msg.value), and the current balance of the contract.
+# Deposit
+In this section, we'll explore the `receive` function and the associated Deposit event.
+We'll examine how the `receive` function is used to deposit Ether into the multi-signature wallet and how the Deposit event provides transparency.

-## 3.3 The Deposit Event
+## Deposit Event

-The Deposit event(Line 9) is emitted whenever Ether is deposited into the multi-signature wallet.
+On line, 9 we have the Deposit event.
+The Deposit event is emitted whenever Ether is deposited into the multi-signature wallet.
 It includes three parameters:
-- sender: The address that sent the Ether.
+1. `sender`: The address that sent the Ether.
-- amount: The amount of Ether deposited.
+2. `amount`: The amount of Ether deposited.
-- balance: The updated balance of the contract after the deposit.
+3. `balance`: The updated balance of the contract after the deposit.

-The Deposit event provides transparency by logging key information on the blockchain.
-In the next section, we will explore the process of submitting and confirming transactions in our multi-signature wallet.
+We can use the Deposit event to track the flow of Ether into the multi-signature wallet and maybe trigger other actions based on the event.

+## `receive` Function
+On line 43, we have the `receive` function.
+The `receive` function is a special function that is executed whenever Ether is sent to the contract.

+The `receive` function is marked as `external` and `payable`.
+The `external` modifier means that the function can only be called from outside the contract.
+The `payable` modifier means that the function can receive Ether.

+The `receive` function emits the Deposit event (Line 44) with the address of the sender, the amount of Ether sent, and the updated balance of the contract.
+It doesn't return anything.

+To receive Ether, a contract must have a `receive`, `fallback`, or a function with the `payable` modifier.
+If none of these are present, the contract will reject any Ether sent to it.

+## Conclusion
+In this section, we explored the `receive` function and the associated Deposit event.
+We examined how the `receive` function is used to deposit Ether into the multi-signature wallet and how the Deposit event provides transparency.

-### Assignment: Deposit Ether
+## ⭐️ Assignment: Deposit Ether

-#### Objective
 Deposit 2 Ether into the Multisig contract.

-#### Steps
-1. Use Remix or your preferred development environment to interact with the deployed Multisig contract.
-2. Utilize the `receive` function to deposit 2 Ether into the contract.
-3. Verify the emitted `Deposit` event to confirm a successful deposit.

-This assignment aims to reinforce your understanding of the deposit process.
-Ensure to check for the emitted event to validate the success of your deposit.
+1. Deploy the Multisig contract as in the previous assignment.
+2. Enter a Value of 2 Ether in the Value field and select Ether in the dropdown menu.
+3. At the bottom of your deployed contract in the "Low level interactions" section, click on the "Transact" button.
+4. On top of your deployed contract, it should now say "Balance: 2 Ether".